HR: Benefits: Federal Employees

 2) Basic Benefit Plan

 The Basic Benefit Plan provides retirement, disability and survivor benefits in addition to those benefits provided by Social Security.
 Survivor and disability benefits are available after 18 months of creditable civilian service.
-Employees contribute 0.80% of base salary every pay period to the FERS Basic Benefit Plan.
+The employee contribution rate for employees hired (or rehired after a break in service) during 2013 increased from .08 percent for those hired before 2013 to 3.1 percent.
+This rate applied to Revised Annuity Employees (RAE).
+For FERS employees first hired in 2014 or later, the contribution rate is 4.4 percent.
+This rate appklies to Further Revised Annuity Employees (FRAE).
 To receive all other benefits from this portion of FERS, you must have at least 5 years of creditable civilian service.
 (See eligibility table below.)

 3) Thrift Savings Plan

 The Thrift Savings Plan (TSP) is a retirement savings plan for Federal employees.
-It offers before-tax savings and tax-deferred investment earnings.
+It is similar to a 401(k) plan, and it offers before-tax savings and tax-deferred investment earnings.
 Eligible FERS employees receive automatic agency contributions in addition to matching contributions.
 (See the separate section of this benefit plan description for details.)

 Enrollment